Emergency and Evacuation Floor Plans

 The following checklist is informed by Australian Standard AS3745:2010 Planning for emergencies in facilities.
 While this checklist can be used to assist you in installing and maintaining your emergency diagrams, you remain accountable for the efficacy of the evacuation diagrams present in your service.

-Services should note that section 2 reflects the requirements of Regulation 97 that evacuation diagrams be placed at each exit of your service premises (i.e. the door/doors that is/are used to exit and enter your service premises)3.
+Services should note that section 2 reflects the requirements of Regulation 97 that evacuation diagrams be placed at each exit of your service premises (i.e. the door/doors that is/are used to exit and enter your service premises, including those that are used to enter/exit outdoor learning environments).
 This additional requirement recognises the additional challenges educators face when evacuating very young children from a service.

 Disclaimer: This resource is for reference and should only be used as an aid to develop and supplement your education and care service’s Emergency and Evacuation Procedures.
 It is the Approved Provider’s responsibility to ensure that correctly labelled and accurate floor plans and procedures are displayed in a prominent position near each exit of your education and care service premises.